-Bryce Amos, EdS, is superintendent of the Carlisle Community School District in Iowa.
+Bryce Amos is the superintendent for the Carlisle Community School District in Iowa.
 He has been an educator for more than 20 years.
 His leadership experiences, spanning from leading one of the largest middle schools in Houston, Texas, to leading a suburban district in Iowa, have provided a unique context for his leadership philosophy.

 Under his leadership, Carlisle CSD became a Solution Tree Model PLC District in 2018.
-The district’s success has generated opportunities for Bryce to share Carlisle’s success story at both national and state levels.
+The district’s success has generated opportunities for Bryce to share Carlisle’s success story at both the national and state levels.
 He understands the challenges educational leaders face and knows which strategies are necessary to develop and sustain learning communities.

 Bryce earned a bachelor’s degree in secondary education from the University of Northern Iowa, a master’s degree in educational leadership from the University of Houston, and an educational specialist degree from Drake University in Iowa.